Jungle Movement of Gilan: Further analysis

-Initially, when commencing the movement, Mirza and his allies formed a union called Ettehad-e-Islam (The Islamic Union).
+Initially, when commencing the movement, Mirza and his allies formed a union called Ettehad-e-Islam (the Union of Islam).
 Although in the beginning, they were in conformity over the aims of the movement, eventually the movement began witnessing considerable friction as some members had diverging tendencies toward Ahmad Shah Qajar while others such as Mirza specifically called for an Iranian "Republic."

 Not only did Mirza specifically use the term "Republic of Iran," as can be seen in his letters, but he had also declared his interest in a "Republic" before the advent of the Communist Party of Iran.
 In fact Mirza was removed from his posts in the Persian Socialist Soviet Republic only 17 days after the party's formation.
 Mirza did not seem to agree with Marxist ideology, being a devout man of faith, even though many of his allies until the end were members of the Communist Party.